 This solid built metal housed grow light comes with a 5-year warranty which means if you buy this bad boy you are guaranteed to get a lot of grows out of your investment.

 The T5 unit comes with multiple on/off switches which allows the user to easily control how much or how little light you want to give your plants.

 The Hydrofarm Arobrite T5 grow light uses a high-quality German polished aluminum reflector to maximize light output.
 The unit measures 28-inches wide by 480-inches long and 4.25-inches thick.
 The power cord included is just 10 feet long.
-The The Arobrite T5 grow light doesn’t comes with hanging chains and can be daisy chained only twice.
+The Arobrite T5 grow light doesn’t come with hanging chains and can be daisy-chained only twice.

 Our Top Pick T5 Lamp Single Tube: Sunblaster 904297 NanoTech

-The included reflector increases the lights efficiency by reflecting 300% more light down to your plants.
-The 18 inch long fixture can be used anywhere with in reach of an power outlet.
+The included reflector increases the efficiency of the lights by reflecting 300% more light down to your plants.
+The 18-inch long fixture can be used anywhere within reach of a power outlet.